Endometriosis Specialist Melbourne

 Endometriosis is a chronic condition and can reoccur, despite full laparoscopic excisional surgery, even years later.

-Endometriosis specialist in melbourne
+Endometriosis specialist in Melbourne

-At Create Health, we care for many women with endometriosis and are skilled in the management of all cases, from mild ones to the most severe disease.
-Our fertility and endometriosis surgeons are highly experienced and well regarded.
-A number of our Create Health doctors have completed a two-year advanced laparoscopic surgery fellowship, training to the top level in laparoscopic surgery (level 6), specializing in Endometriosis surgery.
+A number of our Create Health doctors have completed a two-year advanced laparoscopic surgery fellowship, training to the top level in laparoscopic surgery (level 6), specialising in Endometriosis surgery.
 Create Health has more advanced trained Laparoscopic surgeons than any other private medical unit in Victoria.

-They work with a multidisciplinary team of other surgical disciplines when required.
-Our doctors also work with our in-house allied health team to further help women with their pain.
-Our pelvic pain specialist, dietician, perinatal psychologist and pelvic floor physiotherapist give women important and practical help.
 They will assist with inflammatory diet planning and foods to avoid, strategies to deal with the stress of living with chronic pain and aim to address symptoms of sexual pain, constipation and urinary issues.
 These health specialists all have a role to play in modern endometriosis management and can help you.

 For more information on specialist endometriosis management please contact us on (03) 9873 6767 or email us via our contact form.